 Creating Custom Hooks

-Custom hooks make your React Query code cleaner and easier to reuse.
+Custom hooks make your TanStack Query code cleaner and easier to reuse.
 Use them whenever possible to keep your components concise and your logic organized.

 Hook for Fetching Todos